jammiguelyfish/Simple-Practice-Programs/README.md

 Collection of simple codes for practice - mostly from coding challenges and exercises from the web

 1. Simple tictactoe
-   - taken from Edube free PCEP course
+   - challenge taken from Edube free PCEP course: https://edube.org/study/pe1
    - Task is to write a simple program which pretends to play tic-tac-toe with the user.
 To make it all easier for you, we've decided to simplify the game.
 Here are our assumptions:
         - the computer (i.e., your program) should play the game using 'X's;
         - the user (e.g., you) should play the game using 'O's;